Rathbone Brothers Plc: Director/PDMR Shareholding

 Notification of Transactions of Persons Discharging Managerial Responsibilities

-The Company was notified that on 28 February 2017, two persons closely associated with Richard Smeeton, a person discharging managerial responsibilities ('PDMR'), sold and purchased 1,000 Company ordinary shares.
+The Company was notified that on 1 March 2017, Andrew Morris, a person discharging managerial responsibilities ('PDMR'), sold 2,611 Company ordinary shares.

-The notifications set out below are provided in accordance with the requirements of the EU Market Abuse Regulation.

 Notification and public disclosure of transactions by persons discharging managerial responsibilities and persons closely associated with them